engdanmirea/drone-navigation-2D/README.md

 ## Environment Details

 - **Environment Space**: The collection of possible positions of the drone on a 2D grid.
-- **Action Space**:
+- **Action Space**: Discrete actions for moving up, down, left and right.
-- **Reward**: +100 for goal reaching, -10 for exceeding max steps, -1 for each step taken, additional penalty inversely proportional to obstacle proximity.
+- **Reward**: +100 for goal reaching, -10 for exceeding max steps, -1 for each step taken, -50 for obstacle collision, additional penalty for proximity to obstacles based on the probabilistic threat map.
 - **Done**: Episode ends when the drone reaches the goal, hits an obstacle or exceeds max steps.

+## Algortihms
+Both PPO and DQN algorithms from Stable-Baselines3 are employed for training the agent.